Welcoming Students from Around the World

 - $50 (USD) application fee

-- Original or certified copies of diplomas and transcripts with certified English translations
+- Official transcripts and diplomas with certified English translations (if applicable).

 - Proof of English language proficiency